Gushel-Mukai varieties: Birationalities and rationality

 \begin{proof} By Proposition~\ref{p36}, any $\P^3$ contained in $X$ is contained in a fiber $\rho^{-1}([v])$, which, by Proposition~\ref{prop31}, is a quadric of corank $\le 3$ in $\P^{n-2}$ if $v \notin \Sigma_1(X)$, or a quadric of corank $\le 2$ in~$\P^{n-1}$ if $v \in \Sigma_1(X)$.\ But no such quadric contains a $\P^3$, hence $F_3(X)=\vide$.\ The reasoning for~$F_2(X)$ is analogous. \end{proof}

-One could also deduce the corollary from Hodge theory and the Lefschetz theorem (see Section~\ref{se41}).\ The next results are more interesting; we include the case $n=6$ although it has been excluded from our discussions up to now (all GM sixfolds are special) and we assume $Y^3_A=\vide$ to make the statement cleaner (but then we miss the case of GM fourfolds containing a $\sigma$-plane, as explained in Example~\ref{ex35}).
+One could also deduce Corollary~\ref{coro38} from Hodge theory and the Lefschetz theorem (see Section~\ref{se41}).\ The next results are more interesting; we assume $Y^3_A=\vide$ to make the statement cleaner (but then we miss the case of GM fourfolds containing a $\sigma$-plane, as explained in Example~\ref{ex35}).\footnote{For a complete statement, see \cite[Theorem~4.3]{dk2}.\ For the description of the scheme of $\tau$-planes contained in a GM variety, see \cite[Theorem~4.5]{dk2}.}